tkuska/BreadcrumbsBundle/README.md

         );
     }
     ```

-    If you're using Symfony 4, this step will be done for you by Symfony Flex.

-4. Configure the bundle in your config:
+3. Configure the bundle in your config:

     ``` yaml
     # app/config/config.yml